 - pain with urination

 - severe nausea with vomiting

-You should also speak with your doctor if you are severely depressed about being pregnant or overwhelmed at the thought of raising a child.
-Additionally, one in six women is abused during pregnancy, reports the March of Dimes.
-If you are being abused, contact your doctor for help or call the National Domestic Abuse Hotline at 1-800-799-SAFE (7233).
+You should also speak with your doctor if you are feeling depressed about being pregnant or overwhelmed at the thought of raising a child.